 The wound is the place where the light enters you. --Rumi I often work with people on the concept of spiritual trauma, the idea that faith communities, faith leaders, and perhaps even God can be sources of trauma for individuals.
 While not recognized as a discrete diagnosis in the Diagnostic and Statistical Manual of Mental … Continue reading The Wounded Healer

-The past 3 months have seen unprecedented attacks on transgender, gender non-conforming, and non-binary people in America.
-On October 21, the New York Times reported that the Department of Health and Human Services, under the auspices of our current presidential administration, is pursuing changing the legal definition of gender under Title IX as a "biological, … Continue reading 7 Ways to Support Trans and Gender Expansive People Right Now
+This past year has seen unprecedented attacks on transgender, gender non-conforming, and non-binary people in America.
+On October 21, 2018, the New York Times reported that the Department of Health and Human Services, under the auspices of our current presidential administration, is pursuing changing the legal definition of gender under Title IX as a "biological, … Continue reading 7 Ways to Support Trans and Gender Expansive People Right Now

 On a recent morning, as I began my daily dive into social media, Facebook reminded me that I had written this post exactly 2 years earlier: "Friends…what do you do when you're angry at God/the universe?
 And I don't mean 'How do you eventually feel better about it?" or 'How do you *think* about anger … Continue reading A Small, Queer Hope (and Crash Course in Christian Theology)